MagallanesFito/weheart/README.md

 # weheart
-Meet people based on similarities with you.
+weHeart is a web application that allows you to meet people similar to you.
+The similarity is based on the combination between the calculation of two biography similarities (yours and other's people) and the interests similarity.

 # Dependencies